appliedblockchain/launchpad.js/stack/README.md

-# Monitoring Using Prometheus and Grafana
+# Stack

+Stack information for deployment with parity nodes, prometheus, grafana and others.

 ## Prometheus